There are many other packages for visualising correlation or similar

 # corrplot::corrplot(as.matrix(sc, default=1)) # to show 1 along the diagoonal

-package calculates and visualizes
+The linkspotter package calculates and visualizes

 association for numeric and factor variables using a network layout